gauthamys/UIC_CS441_HW1/README.md

       1. For every `wordI, Iterable[(wordJ, simIJ)]` sort the Iterable and emit the top 5 wordJ for wordI with highest similarity scores

 ![cosineflow.png](images/cosineflow.png)<br />

+## EMR Flow
+Explained in the YouTube video linked above

 ## Test Suite
 Tests are found in `/src/test/scala/Suite.scala` or just run from root